ritza-co/fusionauth-site/astro/localcode/quickstart-javascript-angular-web/README.md

 # Quickstart: Angular app with FusionAuth

+> [!WARNING]
+> This repository is generated from content that lives at [github.com/FusionAuth/fusionauth-site](https://github.com/FusionAuth/fusionauth-site/tree/main/astro/localcode/quickstart-javascript-angular-web).
+Changes to files here _will be overwritten by that automation_.
+File an issue or pull request with [fusionauth-site](https://github.com/FusionAuth/fusionauth-site) instead.

 This repository contains an Angular app that works with a locally running instance of [FusionAuth](https://fusionauth.io/), the authentication and authorization platform.

 ## Setup